-- Check that changing or adjusting of device specific parameters is impossible after setting. - Check that all relevant parameters are secured.
+- Check that changing or adjusting of device specific parameters is impossible after setting. - Check that all relevant parameters are secured and that the measures taken for protecting parameters are appropriate..

-- Device specific parameters to be protected are stored on a plugged-in storage which is sealed against removing or directly on the sensor unit.
-Writing of parameters is inhibited by sealing a write-enable switch in the disabled state. - Unprotected settable parameters are stored on a standard storage of the universal computer.
+Device specific parameters to be protected are stored on a plugged-in storage which is sealed against removing or directly on the sensor unit.
+Writing of parameters is inhibited by sealing a write-enable switch in the disabled state.
+Unprotected settable parameters are stored on a standard storage of the universal device.